abmist/fintopicsnet/README.md

 ## Improvements for the next stage

 This project is an exercise.
-It doesn't intend to be in a production stage.
 The goal was just to put into practice some of the concepts learnt in the course.
-If you were interested in continuing it, below you can find some improvements that could be added:
+Below you can find some improvements that could be added:
 * Message system between members.
-* Make possible to update members' information.
+* Make possible to members to update their own information.
 * Make possible to sort/filter threads, members, etc.
 * Display user name in the navbar.
 * Improve UI/UX.